miamiww/hugoBlog/content/post/100days/Day-7.md

 ![](/images/100Days/Day7/Phisher.png)
 ### Someone Trying to Phish Me on 146.120.89.201

 I started out checking both номе.рф and xn--e1ance.xn--p1ai, which is the address the text message actually links to.
+In case you are wondering, and don't want to read further, номе.рф is save to go to but xn--e1ance.xn--p1ai is definitely not.
 Possibly because .рф and xn--p1ai seem like [rare top level domains](https://cctld.ru/en/), `nslookup` and `whois` didn't give me very interesting results.
 Apparently .xn--p1ai is an "administrative group" of .рф

 ```
 👻🌵✨$ whois xn--e1ance.xn--p1ai